-USING HOLOSCAN OPERATORS IN GXF APPLICATIONS
+USING HOLOSCAN OPERATORS, RESOURCES, AND TYPES IN GXF APPLICATIONS

-For users who are familiar with the GXF development ecosystem (used in Holoscan SDK 0.2), we provide an export feature to leverage native Holoscan operators as GXF codelets to execute in GXF applications and GraphComposer.
+For users who are familiar with the GXF development ecosystem, we provide an export feature to leverage native Holoscan code as GXF components to execute in GXF applications and Graph Composer.

-We demonstrate how to wrap a native C++ Holoscan operator as a GXF codelet in the wrap_operator_as_gxf_extension example on GitHub, as described below.
+For a streamlined approach wrapping a native C++ Holoscan operator as a GXF codelet, review the wrap_operator_as_gxf_extension example on GitHub as described below.